imgix/imgix-go/README.md

 The `TargetWidths` function is used internally to generate lists of target widths to be used in calls to `CreateSrcSet`.

 It is a way to generate, play with, and explore different target widths separately from srcset attributes.
-We've already seen how to generate srcset attributes when the begin, end, and tolerance values are known.
+We've already seen how to generate srcset attributes when the minWidth, maxWidth, and tolerance values are known.

-Another approach is to use `TargetWidths` to determine which combination of values for `start`, `end`, and `tol` works best.
+Another approach is to use `TargetWidths` to determine which combination of values for `minWidth`, `maxWidth`, and `tolerance` works best.

 ```go
 // Create